bellaz89/cal2023-check/README.md

 These scripts have the purpouse of checking the correctness of the algorithms contained in the paper [Calibration of superconducting radio-frequency cavity forward and reflected channels based on stored energy dynamics](./Calibration_of_superconducting_radio_frequency_cavity_forward_and_reflected_channels_based_on_stored_energy_dynamics.pdf)

+## !
+DO NOT DIVULGE !

+<u>This repository is for the coauthors of the paper only and other member of MSK involved.
+Please do not share any part of it!</u>.

 ## Before starting

 Make sure the following packages are installed: